tna0y/learn-ocaml/README.md

 # Learning OCaml

 This repo is an attempt to learn a new language in the era of AI.
-Often when we want to learn a new languge we have a program in mind that we want to build.

 For a personal project, I wanted to build a compiler-like program and thought that OCaml would be a good fit.

-So instead of going through a tutorial, I decided that it would be nice to have a personalized course that starts from the basics and continues to relevant topics.
+So instead of going through a tutorial, I decided that it would be nice to have a personalized course that starts from the basics and continues to relevant topics skipping stuff I won't need.

 Steps to reproduce: